twardoch/split-markdown4gpt/API.md

     size: The size of the section in GPT tokens, defaults to None (automatically calculated).

 Returns:
-    A Section named tuple containing the prepared Markdown content and its size in tokens.
+    Dict with the prepared Markdown content as "md" and its size in tokens as "gptok_size".

 <a id="split_markdown4gpt.splitter.MarkdownLLMSplitter.process_md"></a>